Skip to article frontmatterSkip to article content

 Beside the basic numerical (numpy) and plotting (pylab of matplotlib) libraries,

-• kinematic scattering library.
+• diffraction_tools library.

 %matplotlib widget